quekhyg/ml-img-labelling-tool/README.md

 A simple GUI for manually labelling images for classification tasks

 To use, install requirements.txt then run labeller_gui.py.

-The saved file is a pickle containing:
+The save file is a pickle containing:
   (i) a list of accepted file formats
   (ii) a dictionary of the structure {image_filename: class_label}